 Part of the allure of Myanmar, India and all the countries I visited was taking in the culture of compassion, gratitude and kindness.
 These were their pillars of prosperity, even if they didn’t have money.
 I used to think this culture only existed in such countries that it wasn’t the same back home in Ireland.
 So I kept travelling.

 But I was wrong.
 Now I’m home again, I'm finding happiness and compassion everywhere.
 I see it in the “great to see you again” smiles, the friendly banter in Covid-19 queues and the eagerness of people to “be there” for me if I ever want to chat.
 Everyone knows I’ve been away, and concerned that I’m finding this transition difficult, especially as my boyfriend is oceans away.
 Their compassion has meant the world.

 It’s been a tough transition but despite all the challenges, it’s good to be home in Co Clare.
 I’ve realised happiness isn’t one location.
 It’s the people you surround yourself with.
 It’s a feeling you create within yourself and pay forward.
-Its kindness, love and support.
-It’s been here at home all along but it took me a few years, 13 countries, a coronavirus pandemic and way too many bunk beds to realise it.
+It’s kindness, love and support.
+It has been here at home all along but it took me a few years, 13 countries, a coronavirus pandemic and way too many bunk beds to realise it.